4.8 Allocators

 .
 Program_Error is raised if either such check fails.

-is class-wide (other cases are statically detected).task body TT is
+is class-wide (other cases are statically detected).

 type Acc_TC is access T'Class;